Update Immediately to Block the Root Vulnerability Bug

 If you have a legitimate use for the root user account on your Mac, you’ll need to reenable it and change its password in Directory Utility after installing the update.
 Hardly anyone should have to do this.

 Apple deserves credit for releasing this security update in less than 24 hours after the bug was publicized on Twitter.
-That quick reaction time is reassuring, much as I’m sure many developers, testers, and deployment teams at Apple had a truly awful day yesterday.
+That quick reaction time is reassuring, even though I’m sure many developers, testers, and deployment teams at Apple had a truly awful day yesterday.

 But the fact that Apple could introduce a security hole the size of a truck into High Sierra is appalling.
 Ensuring that unauthorized users can’t act as the root user in a Unix system is basic security, because anyone who can become root can do anything they want.
 That the vulnerability escaped notice in Apple’s security testing is almost worse than the vulnerability itself.

-Note: [Update: Enough has changed since we initially wrote this article that we’ve now published a replacement that provides current information.
-Read it at “Apple Pushes Updates to Block the Root Vulnerability Bug” (30 November 2017). -Adam]